Social Distancing & Exposure Risk Calculator

 About the Social Distancing & Exposure Risk Calculator

-Understanding your risk of respiratory pathogen transmission in various social scenarios empowers better decision-making — whether planning family gatherings, attending events, or navigating public spaces during outbreaks.
+Understanding your risk of respiratory pathogen transmission in various social scenarios empowers better decision-making โ€” whether planning family gatherings, attending events, or navigating public spaces during outbreaks.
 Airborne transmission risk is determined by a set of well-characterized factors: distance, duration, ventilation, masking, vaccination status, and community prevalence.

 This calculator synthesizes epidemiological principles into a practical risk assessment tool.
 It estimates the probability that an infectious person is present in your group (based on community case rates), then models your individual risk using aerosol transmission physics: virus-laden particles disperse with distance, accumulate in enclosed spaces, and are filtered by masks.
 The Swiss cheese model of pandemic defense shows that no single layer is perfect, but combining multiple imperfect layers provides robust protection.

-The tool provides an overall risk level, quantifies the contribution of each factor, and generates a personalized mitigation checklist showing which protective layers you have in place and which additional steps would most effectively reduce your risk.
+The calculator provides an overall risk level, quantifies the contribution of each factor, and generates a personalized mitigation checklist showing which protective layers you have in place and which additional steps would most effectively reduce your risk.
 Whether community transmission is high or low, this framework helps you calibrate your precautions to the situation.

 When you are comparing one gathering setup with another, it helps to see how distance, masking, crowd size, cleaner air, and time spent together change the overall picture.
 This page is most useful as a relative-risk worksheet for comparing scenarios, not as a promise that a specific percentage will happen in the real world.

-How to Use This Calculator
+How to Use the Inputs

 1. Enter the scenario parameters: physical distance, duration of exposure, and indoor/outdoor setting.